gardenlinux/gardenlinux/CONTRIBUTING.md

 1. Branch from the master branch and, if needed, rebase to the current master branch before submitting your pull request.
 If it doesn’t merge cleanly with master you may be asked to rebase your changes.

-2. Commits should be as small as possible, while ensuring that each commit is correct independently (i.e., each commit should compile and pass tests).
+1. Commits should be as small as possible, while ensuring that each commit is correct independently (i.e., each commit should compile and pass tests).

+1. Commit messages must follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification so that we automatically produce meaningful release notes.

-3. Test your changes as thoroughly as possible before you commit them.
+1. Test your changes as thoroughly as possible before you commit them.
 Preferably, automate your test by unit and/or integration tests.
 If tested manually, provide information about the test scope in the PR description.

-4. Create Work In Progress [WIP] pull requests only if you need a clarification or an explicit review before you can continue your work item.
+1. Create Work In Progress [WIP] pull requests only if you need a clarification or an explicit review before you can continue your work item.

-5. If your patch is not getting reviewed or you need a specific person to review it, you can @-reply a reviewer asking for a review in the pull request or a comment, or you can ask for a review on our [mailing list](#Mailing-List).
+1. If your patch is not getting reviewed or you need a specific person to review it, you can @-reply a reviewer asking for a review in the pull request or a comment, or you can ask for a review on our [mailing list](#Mailing-List).

-6. Post review:
+1. Post review:

     1. If a review requires you to change your commit(s), please test the changes again.
-    2. Amend the affected commit(s) and force push onto your branch.
+    1. Amend the affected commit(s) and force push onto your branch.
-    3. Set respective comments in your GitHub review to resolved.
+    1. Set respective comments in your GitHub review to resolved.
-    4. Create a general PR comment to notify the reviewers that your amendments are ready for another round of review.
+    1. Create a general PR comment to notify the reviewers that your amendments are ready for another round of review.

 ## Issues and Planning